 Beware of beggars; a common scam is for the beggar to act as a distraction while the pickpocket steals your wallet.
 Keep track of your wallet, bag, purse, or handbag at all times.
 Placing it behind your chair, out of your sight, while eating or sitting in a public place are excellent ways to lose it.

+Watch out for theft and fraud on trains.
+There have been several cases of theft from locked compartments because the locks aren't secure.
+Keep your valuables on you, or out of sight.
 As for fraud, there are always various scams going on, so be careful and use common sense.
 If someone tries to tell you that you have to pay a strange extra fee you've never heard of, it might be a scam.
 Use caution.
 If a beggar approaches you on the train, keep your hand on your wallet.
 Someone might be about to steal it.

 Be especially careful on trams, where there this kind of activity is even more likely to happen.

 When it comes to violence, criminals in Bosnia and Herzegovina use direct approaches to settle their various differences.
 And by direct, I mean they use hand grenades.

-Avoid ostentatious displays of wealth, like waving around fistfuls of money and covering yourself in bling.
-These actions simply tell criminals you have money to steal, and you'll make yourself more of a target than you otherwise might be.
+In general, take the same precautions you would take while traveling anywhere else.
+Keep any important items out of view, try to blend in with the locals, avoid ostentatious displays of wealth, like waving around fistfuls of money and covering yourself in bling.
+These actions simply tell criminals you have money to steal, and you'll make yourself a target.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 Bosnia and Herzegovina have come a long way to reach political stability.
 However, local political difficulties and ethnic tension still exist.
 Random politically-related violence could occur with little to no warning.

 Learn about the possible dangers of landmines, poor air quality, driving conditions and local laws before you go.